marcellourbani/sapdumpmcp/README.md

 Usually needs an [mcp.json](.vscode/mcp.json), whose format depends on the application.
 This is for visual studio code

+## Headers

+The SAP system details can be passed with headers:

+* abap-server
+* abap-user
+* abap-password
+* abap-language

+The default values can be set in a .env file for debugging, shouldn't be used in production

 ## Testing

 Running the *develop* launch configuration will: